+It is important to remember that the precise cause of mouth sores isn’t necessarily completely understood.
 Common triggers that don’t involve braces include small cuts, abrasions or accidentally biting the inside of your mouth.
 Sometimes these cuts aren’t caused by accidents or injury, but by the food you eat.
 Rough foods that are hard and abrasive can cause enough irritation to trigger sores.
-You might also be surprised to hear that stress is correlated to the incidence of mouth ulcers, just like stress can cause teeth grinding!

-Preventing Mouth Sores
+Preventing Braces Sores

 If you begin to experience mouth sores, the first step should always be speaking with your orthodontist.
 They should be able to help identify if there’s a good solution.
-This is particularly important to help with healing, because further irritation can cause the sores to heal slowly and makes them more prone to infection.
+This is particularly important to help with healing because further irritation can cause the sores to heal slowly and makes them more prone to infection.

 Orthodontic Wax